napari/docs/docs/guides/rendering.md

 The current experimental asynchronous slicing approach is limited.
 While it prevents napari from blocking the main thread, fetching and rendering the data in view can still be slow.

-Most large image viewers improve on this experience with by progressively fetching and rendering chunks or tiles of data.
+Most large image viewers improve on this experience by progressively fetching and rendering chunks or tiles of data.
 This allows some data to be presented quickly rather than waiting for everything in view, which often results in a much better user experience when fetching the data is slow.